The Role of the Worker Bee

 Pinterest Hidden Image

-Inside any healthy beehive, thousands of insects bustle here and there in a busy frenzy.
-They are carrying on the daily tasks needed for colony survival.
-These are the worker bees – hard working females that combine their efforts for the greater good.
-A honey bee worker has an important job to do and she is equipped to meet the challenge.
+Inside any healthy beehive, thousands of worker bees bustle here and there in a busy frenzy.
+They are carrying on the many daily tasks needed for colony survival.
+These hard working honey bees combine their efforts for the greater good.
+The role of a honey bee worker is important from her first day until her last day.

-Female worker bees in a honey bee hive image.
+Female worker bees entering a honey bee hive.

-The vast majority of colony members in a honeybee hive are workers.
+The vast majority of bees in a beehive are worker bees.
 It is not unusual for their number to reach 50,000 to 60,000 during peak season.

-The anatomy of a worker bee is just a bit different than her sister-the queen.
-They have well developed structures that aid in their tasks.
+The anatomy of a worker bee is just a bit different than that of a queen.
+Well developed physical structures aid worker bees in their role in the hive.

 • pollen basket